TheTimidShade/TTS-Emission/README.md

 ## Changelog
 Read below for complete changelog history.

+### 20/07/2021
+- Fixed some sounds playing at incorrect height when player is on buildings.
+- Adjusted length of lightning flashes.

 ### 19/07/2021
 - Adjusted update rate of emission lighting.
 - Fixed dodgy loop code causing crash.